Nový Knín: Sights

-The landmark of Nový Knín is the Church of Saint Nicholas.
+The main landmark of Nový Knín is the Church of Saint Nicholas.
 It was originally a Romanesque church from the second half of the 12th century, first documented in 1186.
-In 1773–1774, it was baroque rebuilt, but several romanesque elements have been preserved.
+In 1773–1774, it was rebuilt in the Baroque style, but several Romanesque elements have been preserved.

-The so-called Mincovna (meaning "mint") is a historical Renaissance building from the 16th century, with an Empire style façade from 1810.
+The so-called Mincovna (meaning 'mint') is a historic Renaissance building from the 16th century, with an Empire façade from 1810.
 The building is linked to gold mining in the region.
 It originally served as the seat of a royal official, today it houses the Museum of Gold.